 Based on the results of the Y-screen validation, the following general guidelines should be taken into account for submission of screened samples for DNA testing.
-In general, samples having over 0.06ng of male DNA can provide informative results using Identfiler Plus and samples having over 0.03ng of male DNA can provide informative results using Yfiler.
-If 1⁄2 swab was tested using Y-screen analysis, the following are recommended (assuming quant/4ul, not quant/ul):
+Although higher amounts are more likely to provide complete and robust results, in general, samples having as low as 0.06ng of total male DNA may provide some informative results using Identfiler Plus and samples having as low as 0.03ng of total male DNA may provide some informative results using Yfiler.
+If 1⁄2 swab was tested for Y-screen analysis, the following are recommended (assuming ng/4ul, not ng/ul):

-Quant (ng/ 4ul) Submission suggestion 0.0000-0.0005 an insufficient amount of DNA is likely present 0.0005-0.0008 13⁄4 swabs may provide informative Yfiler results 0.0008-0.0019 3/4 swab for Yfiler or 13/4 swab for Identifiler Plus 0.0019+ 3 / 4 swab may provide informative Identifiler Plus results
+Quant Submission recommendations 0.005ng/4uL 13⁄4 swabs should provide informative Yfiler results 0.013ng/4uL 3/4 swab for Yfiler (minimum) and/or 13/4 swab for Identifiler Plus 0.033ng/4uL 3/4 swab for Identifiler Plus (minimum) and/or remaining Y- screen extract may provide Yfiler information